 Adult Dog Feeding Instructions

-The recommended feeding amounts indicated are based upon the average nutritional needs of an adult dog with a normal activity level (using a standard 8 oz/250 ml measuring cup which contains approximately 92 g of Purina ONE).
-Factors, such as a dog's metabolism, breed size, activity level, age and whether the dog is spayed or neutered, will affect the amount of Purina ONE needed to maintain an ideal body condition.
+The recommended feeding amounts indicated are based upon the average nutritional needs of an adult dog with a normal activity level (using a standard 8 oz./250 ml measuring cup, which contains approximately 96 g of Purina ONE).
+Factors such as a dog's metabolism, breed size, activity level, age and whether the dog is spayed or neutered will affect the amount of Purina ONE needed to maintain an ideal body condition.
 The pet experts at Purina have provided the feeding amounts indicated as a starting point.
 If you find that your dog is losing weight or becomes overweight when fed these amounts, please adjust accordingly.
 To help your dog maintain an ideal body condition, monitor your dog's weight on a regular basis, making sure that his ribs are easily felt and his waist is visible when viewed from above.
 Maintaining an ideal body condition can impact your dog’s lifelong health.

-Although you’ll be anxious to see the difference Purina ONE can make in your dog, please allow 7 - 10 days to ease the transition from your dog’s current food.
-Each day, simply feed a little less of the previous food and a little more Purina ONE until you’re feeding Purina ONE exclusively.
+Although you'll be anxious to see the difference Purina ONE can make in your dog, please allow seven to ten days to ease the transition from his current food.
+Each day, simply feed a little less of the previous food and a little more of Purina ONE until you're feeding Purina ONE exclusively.
 This gradual transition will help avoid dietary upsets.